traildb/traildb/doc/docs/api.md

 * `hexuuid` source 32-byte hex-encoded UUID.
 * `uuid` destination 16-byte UUID.

-Return 0 if successful, an error code if `hexuuid` is not a valid hex-encoded string.
+Return 0 on success, an error code if `hexuuid` is not a valid hex-encoded string.